pchristensenB/box-salesforce-uielements-demo/app-details.md

     The Apex triggers included are
     - Account trigger.
 Creates a Box folder automatically when a new account is created.
 This is instead of the default Box behaviour of only creating the folder ondemand
     - Opportunity trigger.
 Creates a Box folder automatically when a new opportunity is created and moves under the account associated.
 This trigger will only work if the account trigger is enabled.
     - App user trigger.
 Creates a Box app user when a new portal user is registered.
-See [APP](appuser.md) for more details on this as it requires more setup.
+See [APP USERS](appuser.md) for more details on this as it requires more setup.

   The triggers are set to "Inactive" by default.
 To use then, set them to "Active" in the trigger-meta.xml file for each trigger